Virginia Watercraft Owner's Guide

 Naval Protection Zones

-All vessels must operate at minimum speed necessary to maintain a safe course within 500 yards of the U.S. naval vessel and proceed as directed by the Commanding Officer or the official patrol.
+All vessels must operate at minimum speed necessary to maintain a steerage and headway (no wake speed) within 500 yards of the U.S. naval vessel and proceed as directed by the Commanding Officer or the official patrol.
 Violations of the Naval Vessel Protection Zone are a felony offense, punishable by up to 6 years in prison and/or up to $250,000 in fines.

-No vessel or person is allowed within 100 yards of a U.S. naval vessel greater than 100 feet in length. *Special note about operation in the Little Creek Channel: Due to Little Creek Channel's width of 150 yards, all vessels must exit Little Creek Channel when a U.S. naval vessel is approaching.
+No vessel or person is allowed within 100 yards of a U.S. naval vessel greater than 100 feet in length.
+Due to Little Creek Channel's width of 150 yards, all vessels must exit Little Creek Channel when a U.S. naval vessel is approaching.

 America's Waterway Watch